 Not Your First Drone

-If you are new to FPV, don’t fly long range as your first model.
-Many things can go wrong in long range and you can lose your model forever, not to mention the damage it can do to people and properties on the ground if you lose control.
-Get some experience with flying before attempting long range.
-Most importantly, beware of your local regulations and if long range flying is legal at all, do not break the law!
+If you are new to FPV, DO NOT fly long range as your first model.
+Many things can go wrong in long range and you can lose your quad forever, not to mention the damage it can do to people and properties on the ground if you lose control.
+Get a ton of experience with general flying before attempting long range.
+Most importantly, beware of your local regulations and if long range flying is legal at all, DO NOT break the law!

 Setting Up GPS Rescue Mode